joshuabonifac/History-of-Computer-Graphics-Museum-Extended-Reality-Simulation/README.md

 In earlier drafts, I put posters that included Commodore Amiga, Myst, Toy Story, and so on.
 When recording the project, I realized that the pacing I had to manage, especially with the speed of walking, didn't match the time requirements for the competition.
 I decided to show the more impactful ones, which were Sketchpad, Silicon Graphics, OpenGL, and GPUs.

-The struggles I had in the project were copyright infringement.
+The struggles I had in the project were copyright infringement problems.
 I had to remove the images and replace the floor texture.
 For a texture with a free-to-use license, I had to find one that had a license agreement without facing consequences.

 In this project, I learned:
 - Technical Communication